ECS153/final-project-click-to-add-lemon/Source/PhishingApplication/README.md

 (Can be replaced by other string)

-So the keylogger can be reinstalled by user even after the phshing application is deleted.
+So the keylogger can be reinstalled even after the phshing application is deleted.